 A child’s great-grandparent, grandparent, uncle or aunt can file for managing conservatorship if there is “satisfactory” proof that:

 A grandparent can request possession of or access to his/her grandchild.
 Much of the judge's decision will be based on various factors relating to the grandparent's child (the parent of the grandchild in question).
 The judge should give the grandparent visitation if:

 A grandparent cannot request possession of or access to a grandchild if the grandchild has been or is in the process of being adopted (by a person other than the child's stepparent) and both of the child's biological parents:

 ** Tex.
 Fam.
 Code § 153.434

-A sibling, who is at least 18 years old can also get access to a child if they have been separated in an action by the Department of Family and Protective Services.
+A sibling who is at least 18 years old can file a petition for access to a minor child.
+However, if the siblings are separated due to an action by the Department of Family and Protective Services, the sibling who is seeking access does not have to be 18 years old; s/he can file at any age.
 The judge will grant the sibling’s request if it is in the best interest of the child.*